Abhisheksjp123/Notes/AIML_Notes/Python and its libraries/Related/Basics of Python.md

 Python is a big programming language with lots of library and their specific implementation.
 This is a exercise to keep the most common #Buitin syntaxes and their uses in one place. for some unique application can be found in  [[Python question bank]]

+*You can cover Data Types in the end as it covers datatypes in detail and is a larger NB*
 # 1. [[Python PRINT() and INPUT() function]]

 # 2. [[Python Data Types and Type conversion]]